tgraham89/FunC/README.md

 > cd FunC

-- Compile the FunC compiler.
-This will run all unit tests as well
+- Compile the FunC compiler via this command.

 > make

-- To remove the generated files from compiling and running tests
+- To remove the generated files from compiling and running tests, run this command.

 > make clean